osm-search/Nominatim/CONTRIBUTING.md

 1. clearly mark the AI-generated sections as such, for example, by mentioning all use of AI in the PR description, and
 2. include proof that you have run the generated code on an actual installation of Nominatim.
-Adding and excuting tests will not be sufficient.
+Adding and executing tests will not be sufficient.
 You need to show that the code actually solves the problem the PR claims to solve.